Block Busters: Plot

 Later, Jean goes to the clubhouse to make sure that Muggs is staying out of trouble, and the gang teaches him some American games.
 Afterward, Jean invites the gang over for tea, and they meet snobby Irma Treadwell and her mother Virginia.
 When Muggs and Glimpy see a black sedan pick up Jean, who is dressed like Count Dracula, they decide to follow him.
 The car takes Jean to a costume party at a chic club, where Muggs wins 'best costume' for being dressed as a Bowery tough.

-Meanwhile, Tobey Dunn, an ailing member of Muggs's baseball team, is told by his doctor that a stay in the country would cure him, but unfortunately, Tobey's family cannot afford the trip.
-Later, Danny (Jimmy Strand), sees his girlfriend Jinx dancing with Jean at a party, so the gang decides to crash it.
+Meanwhile, Tobey Dunn, an ailing member of Muggs's baseball team, is told by his doctor that a stay in the country would cure him, but Tobey's family cannot afford the trip.
+Later, Danny (Jimmy Strand) sees his girlfriend Jinx dancing with Jean at a party, so the gang decides to crash it.
 When Glimpy tells Danny that he saw Jinx riding on the back of Jean's bicycle, Danny tries to fight with his rival, but Muggs intervenes.

 The gang then goes to the field to play baseball, and Jean quickly learns the game.
 At the clubhouse, Amelia thanks the gang for allowing Jean to play with them.
 During the team's next game, Lippman, the team's sponsor, tells the gang that if they win, he will send them all to summer camp in the Catskill Mountains.
-With the bases loaded, Jean hits a home run and wins the game, and Tobey is awarded his much-needed trip to the country.
+With the bases loaded, Jean hits a home run and wins the game, and Tobey is awarded his trip to the country.